appsmithorg/appsmith

 Accessibility

-Page navigation tab is a styled div, not reachable by keyboard
+Page nav tab is a div, so keyboard users can't switch pages

 Why it matters